BrowserBox/BrowserBox/README.md

 ## Licensing

 **VF Regular**

   VF Regular (this repository) is licensed under the Polyform Noncommercial License 1.0 (NC license).
 Any previous licensed versions are also relicensed under this license.
 [Read the license](https://github.com/i5ik/Viewfinder/blob/boss/LICENSE.md).

   In essence this license permits any use case besides those which are for a commercial purpose or anticipated commercial application.
 Explicitly, *"use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding."*

-  I only ask that if you're using it under the NC license, you consider donating to assist and ensure continued development of the VF Regular line.
+  I only ask that if you're using it under the NC license, you [consider donating to assist and ensure continued development](https://github.com/i5ik/Viewfinder/blob/boss/docs/DONATIONS.md) of the VF Regular line.
 And I also ask that if you have extensive modifications or custom requirements you seriously consider engaging the services of Dosyago Corporation to consult for you on that.
 [Reach out to me](mailto:cris@dosycorp.com?subject=NC%20VF%20Inquiry&body=Hi%20Cris) for service.

 **VF Pro**

-  VF Pro (closed-sourced) is available under the Polyform Shield License 1.0.0 (S license), via a licensing agreemetn with Dosyago Corporation.
+  VF Pro (closed-source) is available under the Polyform Shield License 1.0.0 (S license), via a licensing agreemetn with Dosyago Corporation.
 [Read the license](https://github.com/i5ik/Viewfinder/blob/boss/LICENSE-Pro.md).

   In essence this license permits any use case besides those which compete with Dosyago Corporation (or the rightsholders of VF).

 ## Copyright